Quickstart

 Bring an ALPON X4 online in 5 steps

-Register the device, attach the four antennas, connect power, verify the LEDs, and open a remote terminal from ALPON Cloud.
+Register the device in Sixfab Connect, connect power, plug in a network, verify the LEDs, then open a browser-based remote terminal from ALPON Cloud.
 Five steps, one device, no local toolchain.
 Built on Raspberry Pi.

 How do I set up an ALPON X4?

-To set up the ALPON X4, register the device in Sixfab Connect using its QR code or serial number, hand-tighten the four labeled antennas (2× LTE, 1× GNSS, 1× Wi-Fi) onto the rear-panel SMA connectors, connect power via the included 27 W USB-C PD adapter or the 9–30 V DC screw terminal, then watch the front-panel LEDs settle to confirm the device is online.
-First boot completes in about 60 seconds.
+Five steps, about 5 minutes.
+Register the device in Sixfab Connect using its QR code or serial number, connect power via the included 27 W USB-C PD adapter (or the 9–30 V DC screw terminal, or PoE+ on PoE-enabled variants), plug in Ethernet for first-time provisioning, watch the front-panel LEDs settle, then open a browser-based remote terminal from ALPON Cloud.
+First boot completes in about 60 seconds; the device is reachable as soon as it shows Online.

 Before you start